kurator-org/kurator-ffdq/README.md

 * **in \<arg\>** - Input occurrence tsv data file
 * **out \<arg\>** - Output file for the rdf representation of the dq report
 * **format \<arg\>** - Input/output rdf format (RDFXML, TURTLE, JSON-LD)

+#TODO: latest versions of the class in the jar

 For example, run from the command line via: